dotnet/designs/accepted/2020/asnreader/asnreader.md

     The tagless overload could work, but introduces an asymmetry and is easily implemented by a caller.
 - Does the reader support reading PEM-encoded data, to decode on the fly?
   - No. If it did, we'd stop exposing buffer data, and Peek operations become a copy.
+- Is "Asn" an appropriate prefix, given that this is for the ASN.1 BER-family, not ASN.1 the textual language?
+  - BER is both a specific set of rules, and the acronym for the encoding family, so BerWriter(DER) feels weird.
+- Should we introduce new exception types here?
+If yes, should they extend CryptographicException?
+  - AsnContentException, directly extends Exception
+- Should the writer produce IDisposable (using-compatible) state for Push and avoid the need for calling Pop?
+  - Yes, called State.
+- Would an `AsnWriter.WriteEncodedValue(AsnWriter otherWriter)` be reasonable?
+  - Added, `otherWriter.CopyTo(thisWriter)`.
+- Should the writer just avoid pooled arrays and not be `IDisposable`?
+  - Correct, removed IDisposable.
+- Should `AsnEncodingRules` either expand, or alias-expand, the acronyms?
+  - Decided no.
+- Namespace: The preferred namespace is `System.BinaryEncodings.Asn1`, or a similar general approach to binary encodings (which will align with the CBOR feature also for .NET 5).
+The fallback is `System.Security.Cryptography.Asn1`, but the reader will be used by more than just cryptography (though that is its main consumer).
+  - Decided: System.Formats.Asn1
+- What is the distribution model?
+  - Dual-building as an OOB netstandard2.0 package and an inbox netcoreapp-current package with no public contract.
+- Instead of using default parameters for the skipSortValidation, twoDigitYearMax, and disallowFractionalSeconds on the reader, should we add an AsnReaderOptions class (with properties for the mode, twoDigitYearMax, skipSortValidation, etc) and do proper overloads like `ReadSetOf() => ReadSetOf(_options.SkipSetSortValidation);`?
+This allows per-call configuration with reader-specific defaults instead of compile-time defaults.
+The mode-only constructor would remain, with the default options being the current compile-defaults.
+  - Yep, added AsnReaderOptions.